slowstarter80/slowstarter80.github.io/_posts/2021-01-26-arduino_7segment_display.md

  The below is a code that repeatedly prints the numbers from 0 to 9, increasing every second.
 There is a table for segments that should be on/off according to each number from 0 to 9.
  In case of common anode, it turns on when 0, and turns off when 1.
  In the code below, there are definitions for each number according to the 7 segment type, and by defining/undefining the macro definition "COMMON_CATHODE", only the table are changed and other codes are used the same.
- The "COMMON_CATHOD" was undefined in the code below.
+ The "COMMON_CATHODE" was undefined in the code below.

 ```c